On 17 December 2025, Mr Justice Morris handed down judgme...Read more

 A v Essex County Council [2010] UKSC 33, on nature and ambit of right to education under Article 2 Protocol 1 for severely disabled children out of education for more than 18 months.
 The case was admitted by the European Court of Human Rights and subject to a friendly settlement.

-Shu Shin also regularly advises and supports NGOs on consultation responses to policy change and on amendments to draft legislation.
-She has been involved in this capacity in the Parliamentary processes for the Modern Slavery Act 2015, the Immigration Act 2016, the Children and Social Work Act 2017 and the current Domestic Abuse Bill.
+Shu Shin regularly advises and supports NGOs on consultation responses to policy change and on amendments to draft legislation.
+She has been involved in this capacity in the Parliamentary processes for the Modern Slavery Act 2015, the Immigration Act 2016, the Children and Social Work Act 2017, the Domestic Abuse Act 2021 and is currently advising on the Children’s Wellbeing and Schools Bill.
+She is co-author of Legal Action Group’s Migrant Support Handbook and write the quarterly Case Law Update for Community Care Law Reports.

 R (DA and Ors) v Secretary of State for Works and Pension [2019] UKSC 21, acting for the intervener Shelter in a challenge to the revised benefits cap being unlawfully discriminatory against lone parents with children under two and children under two.